-This question is so pervasive, it’s the reason I created this Healthy Snacks List for you.
+This question is so common, it’s the reason I created a Healthy Snacks List for you.

 are actually eaten

-- cover hunger and appetite
+cover his hunger and appetite

 The nutrients that are the most important for an exercising athlete are carbohydrates and protein.

-If you target these nutrients when planning athlete snacks, you’ll offer the fuel needed for optimal performance and help your athlete feel good while playing.
+If you target these nutrients when planning healthy snacks, you’ll offer the fuel sources needed for optimal performance, while helping your athlete feel good.

-Snacks that contain just a carbohydrate source, like fresh fruit or crackers, are fine for shorter events or practices or even less intensive exercises.
+Snack foods that contain only a carbohydrate source, like fresh fruit or crackers, are fine for short events or practices or less intensive exercises.

 Again, this reflects on the intensity and duration of your athlete’s exercise schedule and routine.

-Little soccer players who have a 45-minute practice may not need any additional sports snack outside of their regular meal and snack routine.
+For example, if you’ve got a little soccer players who has a 45-minute practice, he may not need any additional sports snack outside of his regular meal and snack routine.

 My rule of thumb is:

 A volleyball player, who also practices for a long time but at a lower intensity, may do well with a slice of peanut butter toast.

-3. Always try to add nutrition
+3. Always Try to Add Nutrition

-The question you should be asking yourself as you plan your athlete’s snack is: How can I add nutrition?
+The questions you should be asking yourself as you plan your athlete’s healthy snacks list are:

-There are plenty of foods around that are full of empty calories.
+Here’s the bad news: There are plenty of foods around that are full of empty calories.

 Instead, because you’re supporting the growth and development of your child as well as his athletic performance, you want to go for wholesome, real food.
-This will fuel his growth and his athletic performance.

 The best foods to target include fruits, vegetables, whole grains, lean protein sources, dairy, and healthy fats.